nfriedly/dog-food/README.md

-# dog-food
+# Dog feeding tracker
 Answers the question of "Did anyone feed the dog yet?"

-A sensor detects when the door to the dog food container is opened and turns the LED green if it has been opened within the last 8 hours, red if it hasn't.
-When the door is open, or it just booted up and doesn't know the last time the door opened, then the LED is blue.
+A sensor detects when the door to the dog food container is opened/closed and colors the LED to indicate when the dog was fed last:
+* 🟢 Green indicates that the dog has been fed her breakfast / dinner (or at least that the food has been opened within the last 8 hours)
+* 🔴 Red indicates the dog has not been fed her current meal
+* 🔵 Blue indicates the doof is either opened now, or the microcontroller has rebooted and doesn't know the last time the door was opened.

 ![open](pics/open.jpg) ![closed](pics/closed.jpg)